How commonly are psychological factors affecting other medical conditions?

 The prevalence of psychological factors that affect patients with medical conditions is unclear; however, it is believed to be higher than that of other somatic disorders.

-Children are more likely to develop psychological tendencies against medical conditions that are chronic and severe.
-Additionally, adults may choose to ignore certain life-threatening symptoms, such as acute chest pain, especially if they are patients prone to coronary artery disease.
+Children are more likely to develop psychological symptoms with medical conditions that are chronic and severe.
+Adults may choose to ignore certain life-threatening symptoms, such as acute chest pain.
 This could stem from either their being in denial or due to comorbid depression.

 - The behavioral traits are not better explained as panic disorders, major depressive disorders, or other mental disorders.